Блог

 Bag and storage: a lightweight backpack or dry bag to carry essentials; plan to keep your gear near the base and use local services to store excess items during the day.

-Вимоги: basic paddling ability and comfortable exposure to reef areas are advised; check with your guide for any health or equipment prerequisites before you depart.
+ВимогиBasic paddling ability and comfortable exposure to reef areas are advised; check with your guide for any health or equipment prerequisites before you depart.

-Book a morning snorkel with a small-boat operator to enjoy calmer seas and clearer visibility around Pulau Tabuhan.
-Boat options range from shared day boats to private launches, and most operators provide a starter gear pack: masks, snorkels, and fins.
+Book a morning snorkel trip with a small-boat operator to enjoy calmer seas and clearer visibility around Pulau Tabuhan.
+Boat options range from shared day boats to private launches, and most operators provide a starter gear pack: masks, snorkels, and flippers.
 If you travel with groups, reserve a private option to keep the schedule flexible and limit wait times, and request a brief safety rundown and a crew badge for your team.
 Starters are available to help first-timers ease in.

 Your dress should be light and quick-drying: hat, sun protection, and water shoes or sandals for rocky entries.
 Bring water and a daily snack; some operators offer a coffee stop at a nearby cafe after the outing and a seamless transfer back to your hotel.
 For beginners, crews provide masks, fins, and a daily safety briefing, and daily options can be reserved to extend the outing, just coordinate with the captain in advance.

-Pink Beach & Waterfall Combo Day: route, timings, and accessibility tips
+Pink Beach & Waterfall Combo Day: route, timings and accessibility tips

 Reserve a private guide for your group to secure a seamless, immersive day.
-This selected route blends must-see Pink Beach views with a forest waterfall, creating a layered experience that suits both first-timers and seasoned travelers.
+This selected route blends must-see Pink Beach views with a forest waterfall, creating a layered experience that suits both first-timers and seasoned travellers.

 Accessibility tips help accommodate those with mobility constraints.
 The Pink Beach section is easy for most visitors, but the waterfall involves a short, uneven ascent with rocky steps and a few steeper transitions.
 Those with limited mobility should choose a shorter, guided option or stay at the viewing point while others continue.
 A selected guide can pace the hike, provide handrails where available, and arrange a comfortable seating area at the beach for respite.
 Preparation reduces heat impact and keeps the group secure throughout the day, with additional water and sun protection recommended for all ages.

-Preparation matters: bring sturdy footwear, lightweight rain gear, and a compact backpack with water, snacks, and a small first-aid kit.
+Preparation matters: bring sturdy footwear, lightweight rain gear, and a compact rucksack with water, snacks, and a small first-aid kit.
 Reserve a flexible window with your operator to accommodate weather shifts, and discuss a backup plan if the waterfall trail becomes too slippery after rain.
 Those who travel with kids or seniors should confirm shorter route options in advance to ensure everyone enjoys the experience without rushing.
 The route works for most groups, with a clear end-point back in Banyuwangi and a manageable pace for all participants.

-Pink Beach → Waterfall trailhead 8–12 25–40 minutes Forest track with uneven sections; some rocky steps; not stroller-friendly Shorter option available; those with mobility needs should choose a guided pace
+Pink Beach → Waterfall trailhead 8–12 25–40 minutes Forest track with uneven sections; some rocky steps; not suitable for pushchairs Shorter option available; those with mobility needs should choose a guided pace.

 Waterfall trailhead → Banyuwangi town 28–40 60–75 minutes Mountain road, winding; slight elevation in final approach End-of-day transfer; group can split if preferred; enjoy sunset glow on the water